 - Blood in the urine or semen

-- Bone pain or tenderness, most often in the lower back and pelvic bones (only when the cancer has spread)
+When the cancer has spread, there may be bone pain or tenderness, most often in the lower back and pelvic bones.

 A biopsy is needed to tell if you have prostate cancer.
-A sample of tissue is removed from the prostate and sent to a lab.
+A biopsy is a procedure to remove a sample of tissue from the prostate.
+The sample is sent to a lab for examination.
+It will be done in your doctor's office.

-The results are reported using what is called a Gleason grade and a Gleason score.
+The biopsy result is reported using what is called a Gleason grade and a Gleason score.

 The Gleason grade tells you how fast the cancer might spread.
-It grades tumors on a scale of 1 - 5.
+It grades tumors on a scale of 1 through 5.
 You may have different grades of cancer in one biopsy sample.
-The two main grades are added together.
+The two most common grades are added together.
 This gives you the Gleason score.
-The higher your Gleason score, the more likely the cancer is to have spread past the prostate:
+The higher your Gleason score, the more likely the cancer can spread beyond the prostate:

 The following tests may be done to determine whether the cancer has spread:

 Treatment depends on many things, including your Gleason score and your overall health.
-Your doctor will discuss your treatment options.
+Your doctor will discuss your treatment options with you.

 If you are older, your doctor may recommend simply monitoring the cancer with PSA tests and biopsies.

-If the prostate cancer has spread, treatment may include:
+If prostate cancer spreads even after hormone therapy, surgery, or radiation has been tried, treatment may include:

-Surgery, radiation therapy, and hormone therapy can affect your sexual desire or performance.
-Problems with urine control are common after surgery and radiation therapy.
+Surgery, radiation therapy, and hormone therapy can affect your sexual performance.
+Problems with urine control are possible after surgery and radiation therapy.
 Discuss your concerns with your health care provider.

 After treatment for prostate cancer, you will be closely watched to make sure the cancer does not spread.
-This involves routine doctor check-ups, including PSA blood tests (usually every 3 months to 1 year).
+This involves routine checkups, including PSA blood tests (usually every 3 months to 1 year).

-You can ease the stress of illness by joining a support group whose members share common experiences and problems.
-See: Support group - prostate cancer
+You can ease the stress of illness by joining a prostate cancer support group .
+Sharing with others who have common experiences and problems can help you not feel alone.

 How well you do depends on whether the cancer has spread outside the prostate gland and how abnormal the cancer cells are (the Gleason score) when you are diagnosed.

-Discuss the advantages and disadvantages to PSA screening with your health care provider.
+Discuss the advantages and disadvantages of PSA screening with your health care provider.